enarjord/passivbot_binance_isolated_margin_legacy/README.md

 by default it will make exits at at least 0.5% markup to cover fees to exchange and profit

-net profit per exit will depend on whether fees are paid with BNB and on vip level
+net profit per exit will depend on vip level

 interest paid on loans from exchange will also reduce profits